 Becoming a virtual-first company was only the first step.
-Our sustainability efforts needed to match the magnitude of the problem; so, John Chuang, Aquent’s CEO and Founder, pledged that we would be carbon negative by the start of 2022.
+Our sustainability efforts needed to match the magnitude of the problem; so, John Chuang, Aquent’s CEO and Founder, pledged that we would be carbon negative in 2022.
 Unlike other organisations, we decided not to simply buy carbon credits to reach this goal.

-To make an impact on climate change, we would take three key actions:
+To make an impact on climate change, we aim to take three key actions:

 - Build four solar arrays

-- Migrate our cloud storage to a site that uses renewable hydroelectric energy, and
+- Migrate our cloud storage to a site that uses renewable hydroelectric energy

 - Provide our staff with more energy-efficient laptops globally